-On July 13, 2018, a former consultant (the "Plaintiff") filed a complaint, as amended on July 8, 2019 and November 20, 2019, in the District Court of Clark County, Nevada against the Company and two of its wholly-owned subsidiaries, CGX Life Sciences, Inc. and MPX Bioceutical ULC (collectively, the "iAnthus Defendants"), with respect to alleged consulting fees owed to the Plaintiff pursuant to a Consultancy Services Agreement (the "Agreement") dated as of July 8, 2015.
+On July 13, 2018, a former consultant (the "Plaintiff") filed a complaint, as amended on July 8, 2019 and November 20, 2019, in the District Court of Clark County, Nevada against the Company and two of its wholly-owned subsidiaries, CGX Life Sciences, Inc. ("CGX") and MPX Bioceutical ULC ("MPX" and together with CGX, collectively, the "iAnthus Defendants", with respect to alleged consulting fees owed to the Plaintiff pursuant to a Consultancy Services Agreement dated as of July 8, 2015.
 The iAnthus Defendants responded to the Plaintiff's first and second amended complaints on July 22, 2019 and December 11, 2019, respectively.
-On February 4, 2021, the Plaintiff served a supplemental disclosure on the iAnthus Defendants which included a computation of damages totaling \$167,000,000 for the alleged finder's fee owed to the Plaintiff by MPX and \$5,416,200 for damages pursuant to the Agreement.
-The parties completed discovery in this matter, and the trial is currently scheduled to be held on October 11, 2021.
-The Plaintiff filed two motions, a Motion to Reinstate a Jury Trial Demand and a Motion to Compel Discovery from the iAnthus Defendants, both of which are being heard by the court on August 9, 2021.
+On February 4, 2021, the Plaintiff served a supplemental disclosure on the iAnthus Defendants which included a computation of damages totaling \$167,000,000 for the alleged finder's fee owed to the Plaintiff by MPX and \$5,416,200 for damages pursuant to the Consultancy Services Agreement.
+On August 23, 2021, the Plaintiff filed a notice to abandon certain claims initially filed in his complaint.
+Specifically, the Plaintiff abandoned his claims for: (i) breach of contract; (ii) breach of acontract; (iii) constructive trust; (iv) intentional interference with a prospective business advantage and contractual relations; (v) conversion; and (vi) specific performance.
+The Plaintiff is now only pursuing claims for Quasi Contract/Unjust Enrichment and Quantum Merit.
+On August 26, 2021, the iAnthus Defendants filed a Motion for Summary Judgment, which was denied on October 14, 2021.
+Trial in this matter is currently scheduled for January 5, 2022 through January 13, 2022.